MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/api-management/landing-zone-accelerator.md

 ## What the Azure API Management landing zone accelerator provides

-The landing zone accelerator approach provides these assets to support your project:
+The landing zone accelerator approach provides multiple scenarios and below assets to support your project:

 - A modular approach, so that you can customize environment variables
 - Design guidelines to aid in evaluating critical decisions
 - The landing zone architecture
 - An implementation that includes:
-  - A deployable reference capable of creating the environment for your API Management deployment
+  - A deployable reference capable of creating the APIM with a secure baseline configuration with no backends and a sample API
   - A Microsoft-approved API Management reference implementation to test the deployed environment
+  - GenAI Gateway scenario, deploys on top of the secure baseline, private Azure OpenAI endpoints as backend and provision API that can handle [multiple use cases](https://github.com/Azure/apim-landing-zone-accelerator/blob/main/scenarios/workload-genai/README.md#scenarios-handled-by-this-accelerator) like load balancing multiple Open AI endpoints, tracking token usage, adaptive rate limiting, managing spikes with PAYG and more.

 ## Design guidelines